MAA Condominiums & Penthouses

 - Then, hangers and slab transfers were used in the townhouse and penthouse floors to accommodate the architectural concept.

-- Finally, the preservation of the masonry walls of the existing building of the MAA Club required special consideration from all the stakeholders.
-A temporary exterior facade retaining system was developed and a steel pile girder system was designed to temporarily support the existing interior masonry wall.
+- Finally, the conservation of the masonry walls of the existing MAA club building required the special intervention of all stakeholders.
+A temporary facade support system outside the building was developed and a system of steel beams on piles was designed to temporarily support the existing interior masonry wall.
+In order to minimize disturbance to the masonry wall, the temporary interior supports are joined to the exterior support structure through existing windows.
+The connections of the support frames are detailed to allow complete adjustability on site to overcome the installation tolerance, as well as the variable conditions of the facade.
 Finally, a 900 mm (36 in) thick slab was required to support this wall.